mackaytc/covid-resources/docs/README.md

 In other countries, governments used the time bought by locking down to massively expand their ability to (1) test for coronavirus and (2) trace the spread of cases throughout local communities and contact folks who might’ve been exposed.
  * Unfortunately, we haven’t done that on a sufficient scale in the US.
- * This means that we’re stuck in a kind of “no man’s land” where we’ve slowed down the spread of the virus (good) but haven’t built up the capacity to start going out more (bad).
+ * This means that we’re stuck in a kind of “no man’s land” where in some parts of the country we’ve slowed down the spread of the virus (good) but haven’t built up the capacity to start going out more (bad).

 ####  _Aren’t we doing a lot of testing?
 How much more do we really need to do?!_

 When lockdown first started, public health officials recommended only trying to get tested if you were experiencing symptoms of virus.
 But that was a _short term_ response to how few tests we had at the time.

- * Ideally, we should have enough tests that everyone in the US can be tested regularly.
- * At a minimum, we should all be able to get a test relatively quickly, regardless of symptoms or health.
+Ideally, we should have enough tests that everyone in the US can be tested regularly.
+At a minimum, we should all be able to get a test relatively quickly, regardless of symptoms or health.
+Access to that level of testing would have given us an earlier warning about the second wave that developed in places like Florida and Arizona.

  Why do tests matter so much?
 Can’t you test negative one day then get infected the next?
  * _Widespread testing plays the same role for communities as smoke detectors play in your home._ Without a smoke detector, if a fire starts and you’re in another room, sleeping, etc. that fire has time to grow before you to notice it.
 With a smoke detector, the minute there’s a problem, you’re alerted and you have time to respond.